Grae Drake: Early years

 Prior to her journalism career, Drake worked in many facets of the entertainment industry.
 She has previously worked behind the camera for ABC, Oceangate Productions, Motion Theory and Prometheus Productions.

 Drake has also produced, appeared in, and is credited for video editing work on a variety of projects for film and television, including Extreme Makeover: Home Edition, Ancient Aliens, and How to Look Good Naked with Carson Kressley.

 Drake became well known in the "geek community" and coupled with her work in the entertainment industry led to a successful self-start in podcasting.
-In 2004, she founded and hosted a weekly movie podcast called The Popcorn Mafia that ran for over 8 years, and included such notable guests as Diablo Cody, Andy Dick, Ahmed Best (aka.
-Jar-Jar Binks), Max Landis and James Marsden.
+In 2004, she founded and hosted a weekly movie podcast called The Popcorn Mafia that ran for over 8 years, and included such notable guests as Diablo Cody, Ahmed Best (aka.
+Jar-Jar Binks), and James Marsden.
 The weekly podcast produced at least two shows that were recorded in front of a live audience.
-The Andy Dick episode was recorded at the Silent Movie Theater in West Hollywood CA, and the Diablo Cody episode was recorded at the New Beverly Cinema in Los Angeles, CA.
+The Andy Dick episode was recorded at the Silent Movie Theater in West Hollywood CA, and the Diablo Cody episode was recorded at the New Beverly Cinema in Los Angeles, California.